Learner Driver Insurance

 According to the RAC, it takes a learner driver 45 hours of instruction and 22 hours of independent practice to pass their driving test.
 While it’s likely that they are covered by the driving school during their lessons with a professional instructor as part of the lesson fees, having their own insurance is mandatory for any hours of independent practice.

 The hours of independent practice can take place with any adult over the age of 25 who has held a full UK driving licence for over 3 years, in any weather conditions and at any time - but they must take place while the learner driver has car insurance coverage.

 How does learner driver insurance work?

-Once the learner driver passes their test and becomes a fully licenced driver, they can be added to your policy as a named driver.
-Or, if they have their own car, adding them to a multicar policy might be a better option.
+Once the learner driver passes their test and becomes a fully licenced driver, they can be added to your policy as a named driver if they're going to be using your car as well as you .
+If they have their own car, they'll need to take out their own policy for this separately.